FTCLib/FTCLib/CONTRIBUTING.md

 When the source code in `dev` is stable and has been deployed, all of the changes will be merged into `master` and tagged with a release number.

-`docs` is reserved for the use of GitHub Pages.
-No deployable code will be maintained on `docs`.
+`gh-pages` is reserved for the use of GitHub Pages.
+No deployable code will be maintained on `gh-pages`.

 ## Supporting Branches